AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 - For all configurations you still will have to order both PCB's from this repositiry.
 Even if some portions will be left unpopulated - PCB's are mechanically and electrically interdependent on each other.
 - For configurations (3),(4) and (7) - you do not need to order the ATU.
 - For any non-complete configuration you can gradually add other components later on.
-- Barb (WB2CBA) has detailed instructions on the ordering process at the ATU link above.
-It will be difficuilt to add anything else to his writing.
+- Barb (WB2CBA) has detailed instructions on the ordering process from JLCPCB at the ATU link above for both "plain" PCB's an d PCB's with SMD components populated.
+It will be difficuilt to add anything else to his writings.

 # BOM (currenly writing this section, wait until I remove this warning!)
 Discalimer: I am not associated with any supplier and do not receive any monetary or other benefit from referring to their products!